numanair/cbz-exploder/README.md

 # cbz-exploder
-Breaks up all cbz files of separate volumes and chapters into sortable images
+Breaks up all cbz files of separate volumes and chapters into sortable images.

+The output of the jpgs are useful to plug into a tool like [KCC](https://github.com/ciromattia/kcc) to convert into a **SINGLE** epub format without any faff.

 ## How to use
 Install python and click `cbz_exploder.py`, or run from the terminal